Refound is a new management philosophy based on an idea whose time has come:

 Refound was created to offer an alternative philosophy for leaders who are truly committed to creating a people-first culture.

 While leaders play a critical role, our approach starts in the middle of the organization.
-By training managers to reimagine their role — from taskmaster to personal growth facilitators, and giving them practical tools to start and manage the critical conversations — our clients are accelerating the shift to a culture based in personal ownership, transparency and fostering accountability based in strengths, not shame or judgment.
+By training managers to reimagine their role — from taskmaster to personal growth facilitators, and giving them practical tools to start and manage the critical conversations — our clients are accelerating the shift to a culture based on personal ownership, transparency and fostering accountability based on strengths, not shame or judgment.